-The Directors have recommended the payment of a dividend of 11k per share (for the 2021 financial year) to Shareholders of the Bank whose names appear on the Register of Shareholders as at 31 December, 2021.
-A dividend of 10 kobo per share was declared for the 2020 financial year at the last Annual General Meeting (AGM) as recommended by the Board and paid during the year.
+The Directors have recommended dividend of 15k per share amounting to N326.53 million (2022: 15k) to Shareholders of the Bank whose names appear on the Register of Shareholders as at 31 December, 2023.

 11. Donations

 During the year under review, the Bank did not make any donation to any organisation or individual.